FAC-Sixteen/week4-team-pokedex/README.md

 ### The Project: Rosmarinus

-Aim to make Autocomplete website/widget
+Aim to make Autocomplete website/widget for plant common names.

-A website that enables users to quickly find and select words from a list of suggestions, as they type.
-The list is dynamically generated from a pre-populated list of values of plant names, leveraging searching and filtering.
-A large plant.json file searched through.

 Rosmarinus is the latin name for rosemary.
 Rosemary for the plant but also the association with remembrance.